Hello friends, today we are going to talk about Computer ROM (Read Only Memory).

 - What is CPU (Central Processing Unit)

-Friends, I hope that after reading this article you will know very well about, what is ROM?
-How many types of ROMs and what are the Characteristics of ROM.
+Friends, I hope that after reading this article you will know very well about, what is ROM In Computer.
+How many types of ROMs and what are the Characteristics of ROM?

 Friends, I hope you liked this post, If you liked this post, then do not forget to share this post with your friends so that they can also get this information.

-If you still have any question or doubt related to ROM, then tell me, I will answer all your questions and you can contact us for more information.
+If you still have any questions or doubts related to ROM, then tell me, I will answer all your questions and you can contact us for more information.